Galway West Bye-Election 2026 — Five-Seat Constituency Profile

 Commute & mobility

-Car commuting runs at 60.6% against 71.1% nationally; 13.4% of households have no car, and public transport and active travel together account for 18.1% of commuters.
+Car commuting sits at 60.6%, against 71.1% nationally.
+13.4% of households have no car.
+Public transport and active travel together cover 18.1% of commuters.

 County Galway — housing market context